To follow along with the R-based demo in class, click here for the companion R-script.

 # Visualize a "slice" of the likelihood function

-For now, suffice it to say that all parameter values within ~2 log-likelihood units of the best-fit parameter value are plausible.
-Therefore, a reasonable confidence interval (approximate 95% conf int) can be obtained by identifying the set of possible parameter values for which the log-likelihood of the data is within two of the maximum log-likelihood value…
+Rule of 2: for now, let’s treat all parameter values within ~2 log-likelihood units of the best-fit parameter value as plausible.
+Therefore, a reasonable confidence interval (approximately 95%) can be obtained by identifying the set of parameter values for which the log-likelihood of the data is within two of the maximum log-likelihood value…

 Let’s plot out the log-likelihood slice: